 Below, you'll learn about the shopping cart plugins that support eCommerce360 tracking, how to set up tracking, and how to view your ecommerce stats.

-Available Shopping Cart Plugins
+Shopping Cart Plugins

-Below are available shopping cart plugins that automatically support eCommerce360 link tracking on your MailChimp account, or you can work with a developer to customize ecommerce tracking with the MailChimp API.
+The E-Commerce Integrations page contains available shopping cart plugins that automatically support eCommerce360 link tracking on your MailChimp account, or you can work with a developer to customize ecommerce tracking with the MailChimp API.

 How It Works